From 2-d Polyakov Action to the 4-d Pseudo-Conformal Field Theory: THE UP AND DOWN QUARKS

 because $\ell ^{\lbrack \rho }m^{\sigma ]}$ and $n^{[\rho }\overline{m} ^{\sigma ]}$are self-dual.
 This has exactly the form of the first PDE, with the gauge field tensor replaced by its dual.
 Hence the solutions of the second PDE will be $-\ast F_{j}^{\prime }$ and $-\ast F_{j}^{\prime \prime }$ , which is impossible, because they have sources, i.e. $d\ast F_{j}^{\prime }\neq 0\neq d\ast F_{j}^{\prime \prime }$.

 The left $F_{i01}$ and right $F_{j\widetilde{0}\widetilde{1}}$ solutions may coexist in the same region if they do not vanish for $i$ and $j$\ in the abelian subalgebra.
-In the physically interesting case of the $su(3)$ Lie algebra this will happen if $i$ and $j$\ take the values $3$ and $8$.
+In the physically interesting case of the $su(3)$ Lie algebra can happen if $i$ and $j$\ take the values $3$ and $8$.
 But in this case the final classical solution will not be null.
+It is a non-null solution with precise gluonic charges.
+The final form of the non-null gluonic solution is

+where the last formula is the electromagnetic dressing.
+The gluonic monopole potential is singular at $a=0$ of the spin parameter and and its magnetic part is linear in $r$.
+These characteristics do not appear in the electromagnetic potential and may provide confinement.

 The second quark of the massless LCR-structure can be found using the same procedure.
 Let us consider the first ($[E=-p^{3}]$) LCR-structure of (\ref {n-1}) with the corresponding structure coordinates and tetrad